 Technological progress in Cellular LPWAN Connectivity

-Recently, a lot of progress has been made to enable seamless connectivity for IoT devices, particularly in the cellular space.
-The Cellular IoT standards (LTE-M and NB-IoT), are inherently built for resource constrained IoT devices (power, size, cost etc).
-They enable long battery life and a small size to fit compact devices.
-In addition, Cellular IoT module prices have rapidly dropped and are reducing the gap to BLE module prices, making them ideal for healthcare applications.
+Recently, a lot of progress has been made to enable seamless connectivity for IoT devices, particularly in the cellular IoT standards (LTE-M and NB-IoT) are inherently built for resource-constrained IoT devices, enabling long battery life, small size to fit compact low-cost devices, making them ideal for healthcare applications.